Background pattern

 Keep the vial in the outer packaging to protect it from light.

-Before injection, the vial may be left out of the refrigerator to reach room temperature (up to 25 °C).
-This way the injection will be less uncomfortable.
-Once the vial has reached room temperature (up to 25 °C), it must be used before 30 days pass.
+Before injection, the vial may be left at room temperature (up to 25°C) to allow it to reach room temperature.
+This will make the injection less painful.
+Once the vial has reached room temperature (up to 25°C), it should be used within 30 days.

-• The active ingredient is denosumab.
-Each vial contains 120 mg of denosumab in 1.7 ml of solution (equivalent to 70 mg/ml).
+• The active substance is denosumab.
+Each vial contains 120 mg of denosumab in 1.7 ml of solution (which is equivalent to 70 mg/ml).

-• The other components are glacial acetic acid, sodium hydroxide, sorbitol (E420), polisorbate 20, and water for injection.
+• The other ingredients are glacial acetic acid, sodium hydroxide, sorbitol (E420), polysorbate 20, and water for injections.

-XGEVA is a transparent, colorless to slightly yellowish solution that may contain residual translucent to white protein particles.
+XGEVA is a clear, colorless to slightly yellowish solution that may contain residual protein particles that are translucent to white.

 Each pack contains one, three, or four single-use vials.